PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 20:14:32
+Last updated: 2024-04-02 20:15:06
-Random Quote: Freedom is what you do with what's been done to you. - Jean-Paul Sartre
+Random Quote: It's supposed to be automatic, but actually you have to push this button. - John Brunner